cran-task-views/FunctionalData/FunctionalData.md

     components to periodically correlated multivariate and functional time series.
--   `r pkg("fdaACF")` contains functions to quantify the serial correlation across lags of a given functional time series using an autocorrelation function for functional time series.
-The autocorrelation function is based on the L2 norm of the lagged covariance operators of the series.
-Functions are available for estimating the distribution of the autocorrelation function under the assumption of strong functional white noise.
-A brief illustration of the functionality of the proposed functions can be seen at [github.com/GMestreM/fdaACF](https://github.com/GMestreM/fdaACF) .
+-   `r pkg("fdaACF")` contains functions to quantify the serial correlation across lags of a given functional time series, see also [github.com/GMestreM/fdaACF](https://github.com/GMestreM/fdaACF) .

 ### Other